BEFRIENDING GRIEF

 • Create a roadmap to developing an ongoing relationship with death.

-ABOUT KIMBERLEY MEAD
+ABOUT KIMBERLEY MEAD, LPC-S

 Kimberley is a graduate of St. Edward's University and a grief and trauma therapist in south Austin.
 She was a therapist for 4 years at Austin's Center for Grief and Loss as well as a support group facilitator working with both adults and children who had suffered a death.
 While there, she and a colleague who worked at hospice discussed the difficulties and heaviness of grief work with adults.
 From this seed, she created Morbid Curiosity: A Game About Death.